kstenschke/doShell/README.md

 a local network port and stores incoming data for further processing.
 Web browsers than can send-out data to the open port, via HTTP POST invoked by JavaScript run from the browser's devConsole.

-#### Enable CORS in Firefox

-Open Firefox, and on the address bar, type about:config.
-Click on I'll be careful,I promise!".
-Search for security.fileuri.strict_origin_policy.
-Right-click and select Toggle to change the value from true to false.
-Close the browser and launch it again.

 ## Runtime macros